imranbarbhuiya/TagScript/README.md

 Read Full Documentation [here](https://tagscript.js.org/).

 > 🤖 TagScript is currently in beta.
-Its API is useable right now, but you might need to pull request improvements for advanced use cases, or fixes for some bugs.
-Some of its APIs are not "finalized" and will have breaking changes over time as we discover better solutions.
+Its API is useable in production right now, but you might need to pull request improvements or fixes for some bugs.
 There isn't currently a 1.0 release schedule, we're still getting the architecture right.
+For the same reason it's recommended to pin your dependency to a specific version.

 ## Features